Byron Buxton Player Props: Twins vs. Orioles

 Byron Buxton At The Plate

-- Buxton has 53 hits and an OBP of .309, both of which rank first among Minnesota hitters this season.
+- Buxton leads Minnesota with 53 hits and an OBP of .304 this season.

-- Buxton has had an RBI in 20 games this year (28.6%), including 10 multi-RBI outings (14.3%).
-He has also driven home three or more of his team's runs in four contests.
+- In 28.2% of his games this year, Buxton has had at least one RBI.
+He's picked up more than one in 14.1% and driven in three or more of his team's runs in four contests.

-- He has scored a run in 32 games this year, with multiple runs nine times.
+- He has scored in 45.1% of his games this year, with more than one run scored in 12.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.